slapdash/platform/README.md

 1. Grab a template from [templates](/templates) for the command you want to create (learn more about different command types [here](https://www.notion.so/slapdash/Types-ee89422fba6343f081c0e96352a6b02f)).
 2. Change the default template's name and icon.
-3. Test your command in isolation.
+3. Develop & Test your command in isolation.
 If it's a node script, then you can use `node` to run it in your terminal:

 ```bash
 node ~/development/my-script-command.js